 Steps to manage drift Select low hazard products If possible, choose products of low volatility (less chance of vapour drift) that will not harm surrounding sensitive areas.
-Read the product label Check label directions for drift reduction information.
-Identify susceptible areas in the awareness zone Identify sensitive crops, public places, waterways etc that may be impacted in the surrounding area (may be a whole catchment area).
+Read the product label • Check label directions for drift reduction information. ldentify susceptible areas in the awareness zone Identify sensitive crops, public places, waterways etc that may be impacted in the surrounding area (may be a whole catchment area).
 Do a risk assessment.
 Communicate with those who may be affected Notification may be required by legislation.
 Have a notification plan i.e. who will be notified and when.
 Keep records of consultations.
 Spray only when the spray window of conditions is suitable Check the forecast and current conditions.
 Monitor conditions before and during spraying. a Wind direction: make sure wind is blowing away from susceptible areas work across and into the wind be alert to changes during the job. b Wind speed (for large area spraying): ideal is steady breeze of 4-15 km/hr not dead calm, light variable winds, or strong winds. c Temperature: The ideal temperature is 10-30°C with some humidity.
-If &lt; 10°C spraying is inadvisable due to frost, dew, inactive plants and insects.
-If &gt; 30°C then there will be stressed plants, a stressed operator, possible phytotoxicity and high evaporation and volatilisation of sprays.
-Avoid temperatures &gt; 35°C. It is the temperature at the spray target that is critical! d Humidity: Low humidity results in high evaporation.
+If < 10°C spraying is inadvisable due to frost, dew, inactive plants and insects.
+If > 30°C then there will be stressed plants, a stressed operator, possible phytotoxicity and high evaporation and volatilisation of sprays.
+Avoid temperatures > 35°C. It is the temperature at the spray target that is critical! d Humidity: Low humidity results in high evaporation.
 High humidity can result in reduced evaporation which extends droplet life. e Delta T: measures the interaction between temperature and humidity measured by a wet and dry bulb thermometer.
 The Delta T is the temperature difference between the dry bulb (air temperature) and the wet bulb (cooler due to the evaporation effect).
-Hot dry days result in a large Delta T. The ideal Delta T is 2-8°C. Avoid spraying in low relative humidity when the Delta T exceeds 10°C. f Atmospheric stability: Avoid unstable conditions when there is a ground level temperature inversion or cold air drainage.
+Hot dry days result in a large Delta T. The ideal Delta T is 2-8°C. Avoid spraying in low relative humidity when the Delta T exceeds 10°C. f Atmospheric stability: Avoid unstable conditions when there is a great deal of vertical movement of air which can carry spray drift upwards.
+Do NOT spray if there is a ground level temperature